 The same is true of buying cars, if one wants to be rich someday, he buys a conservative car and may buy it used as well.

 3. Avoiding consumer debt—or any debt at all

 One of the advantages of frugal spending habits is that by always spending less, there’s also less need to go into debt.
 If you plan to be wealthy, that’s as it should be.
 Debt represents a reduction of future cash flow and the wealthy will avoid it.
 By paying cash on the barrel, there are no strings attached to what you buy that might compromise your ability to continue saving money at a high rate.

-Notice how the drive to save large amounts of money causes frugal spending habits, which then enable the ability to make purchases without using debt; the three habits combine to form a pattern that brings the aspiring rich to the point of great wealth earlier than an outsider might expect.
+Notice how the drive to save large amounts of money causes frugal spending habits, which then enables the ability to make purchases without using debt; the three habits combine to form a pattern that brings the aspiring rich to the point of great wealth earlier than an outsider might expect.

 4. Favoring low risk/high yield investments

-If you want to be rich, the first rule of investing is not to lose money.
+If you want to be wealthy, the first rule of investing is not to lose money.
 If you have a small amount of money to invest you might be tempted to put it all into high risk growth stocks in the hope that a big run up in value will make you rich.
-But if you have—or hope to have—a large portfolio to invest you might not take that kind of risk.
+But if you have—or hope to have—a large portfolio to invest, you might not take that kind of risk.
 Your investments will be in assets that are unlikely to collapse in price, reasonably likely to grow in value over time, and able to provide a steady cash flow while you wait for them to grow.